ThrillStays

 Postojna Cave and Škocjan Caves

-Slovenia contains two of the world’s most spectacular cave systems — and they represent completely different experiences:
+Slovenia contains two of the world’s most spectacular cave systems — representing completely different experiences:

 Cycling in Slovenia

 Slovenia’s cycling infrastructure is exceptional for its geographic scale.
-The country has developed an extensive network of marked cycling routes (labeled EuroVelo 8 coastal route, EuroVelo 9 through the interior, and multiple national routes) and the terrain ranges from the flat Drava River valley in the east to the challenging alpine cycling of the Soča and Triglav regions.
+The country has developed an extensive network of marked cycling routes (labeled EuroVelo 8 coastal route, EuroVelo 9 through the interior, and multiple national routes) with terrain ranging from the flat Drava River valley in the east to the challenging alpine cycling of the Soča and Triglav regions.

 Best cycling regions:

-• Soča Valley trail (Pot ob Soči, 46 km): The benchmark Slovenian cycling route — see our wild swimming guide for swimming holes along the route
+• Soča Valley trail (Pot ob Soči, 46 km): The benchmark Slovenian cycling route — largely flat, following the Soča River with swimming holes along the entire route

 • Drava cycling path (Dravska kolesarska pot, 220 km): Flat river valley cycling from Maribor to the Austrian border, excellent family cycling